National Knowledge Commission: Organisation

-The organisational structure of the NKC is flat.
-The Secretariat is headed by an Executive Director and consists of around 8-9 research associates.
-It also has four advisors who advises the commission on different issues.
-The Secretariat of the Commission is located in Chanakyapuri, New Delhi.
+The organisational structure of the commission consisted of a secretariat headed by an Executive Director and consisting of around 8-9 research associates.
+It also had four advisors who advise the commission on different issues.
+The secretariat of the commission was located in Chanakyapuri, New Delhi.

-In December 2006, the Commission brought out a 'Report to the Nation 2006'.
-It includes the following recommendations submitted to the Prime Minister:
+In December 2006, the Commission published a 'Report to the Nation 2006'.
+It included recommendations submitted to the Prime Minister on issues such as libraries, E-governance, translation and languages and the National portal of India.